buzz-lang/Buzz/doc/api.md

 <a name="booleanoperators"></a>

 ### Boolean Operators
 Buzz has three basic boolean operators to allow the combination of conditional statements.
-These operators are the standard `and`, `or` and `not` operators, which follow regular truth tables and order of priority.
+These operators are the standard `and`, `or` and `not` operators, which follow regular truth tables and operator precedence.

 Because there is no explicit boolean type (unlike in Python for example, which has True and False as possible boolean values), we remind the reader that in Buzz, 0 and `nil` both evaluate as fasly values (represented by 0), while any other numeric value evaluates as truthy (represented by 1).